 It’s been close to two weeks since I arrived at Midway.
 I spent one night in Honolulu waiting for my flight to the island via a private chartered Gulfstream jet.
 It was my first time on one of these executive flights and it was pretty luxurious, including faux-gold finishes everywhere and as much potato chips and soda as we could handle.
-On the flight was a team of about six NOAA Marine Debris people, a couple US Fish & Wildlife employees, a cook, and two other volunteers Yuki and Savannah.
+On the flight was a team of about six NOAA Marine Debris people, a couple US Fish & Wildlife employees, a cook, and two other volunteers.

 Our flight arrived Midway in the evening to reduce the possibility of bird impacts with the aircraft, and when we landed I understood why.
 Thousands of bonin petrels flew above us as we walked down the airplane stairway.
 They fly in a very erratic pattern reminiscent of bats.
 The sound of petrels and albatross was pleasant but deafening.
 A handful of contractors met us at the plane and took our luggage to our respective lodging.
 My house, which I share with the other two volunteers, is extremely large and includes maid quarters and a large lanai.
 My bedroom is gigantic (big enough to do cartwheels, which we did).

 The next morning I really got to enjoy the island in daylight.
 Hundreds of thousands of Laysan and black footed albatross litter the island.
 Having evolved without the presence of mammalian predators, they’re very comfortable being right next to you and often walk up and examine your belongings or your clothes with their beaks.
 The chicks are extremely limited in mobility and generally sit in the same spot all day waiting for their parents to return with food.
 They are fat and downy and warm.